 This cost effective adhesive backed film is available in hundreds of translucent and opaque colors.
-Pressure Sensitive Films can be computer cut and hand applied to your commericial awnings.
+Pressure Sensitive Films can be computer cut and hand applied to your commercial awnings.
 To achieve proper adhesion, Pressure Sensitive Films should be applied to Pressure Sensitive Film receptive fabrics.
 They do not work well on woven acrylic or other canvas like fabrics, or vinyl fabrics that have not been coated with a protective finish.
 Since translucent films applied on colored fabric will not light properly, back-lit awning graphics require that Pressure Sensitive Films be applied onto colored fabrics, the colored fabric must be of the eradicable type so that the fabric color can be removed from areas that are to receive Pressure Sensitive Films.
 Pressure Sensitive Films can also be used as both the background and graphic colors.
 However, application to large areas is difficult without costly laminating equipment.

 This expensive graphic production method for commercial awnings is performed on white vinyl fabric substrates to produce vivid, durable back-lit awning graphics.
 The entire graphic panel, including the background color, is transferred from ink coated paper to a white substrate, using heat and vacuum pressure.
 A clear protective top coating is then laminated to the surface using the same heat and vacuum process.
 The ability to apply protective coatings to the decorated fabric surfaces is a primary justification for the initial higher costs of Heat Transfer.
 It is recommended for back-lit awnings projects requiring limited reproduction, and maximum longevity.
 In order to obtain the manufacturer’s warranty, the Heat Transfer process should always be performed using a single manufacturer’s materials (ink paper, substrate fabric, top coating).